DevTerrene/vertical-rhythm/README.md

 ### Base typography
 The goal of typography is to create balanced, readable and legible text.
 Good typography depends on many factors.

 VR takes into account the cap height of different typefaces.
 This is the only number that needs some fine-tuning to get everything just right.
+Located in: <_vr-user-settings.scss>

 ```
 $show-baseline: true;
-$show-stats: true;

 $font-display: Arial, sans-serif;
-$cap-font-display: 0.02825;
+$cap-font-display: 0.0155em;

 $px-font-size: 16;
-$px-line-height: 24; // Only even numbers are supported
+$px-line-height: 24;

 $modular-scale: 'golden section';
 ```